ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     <image />
     This looks like a good size.

 4. Look at the properties of the trigger by selecting it within the Hierarchy.
-Under “**Gameplay**” there is a parameter called “**Interactable**,” check the box next to it to enable it.
-Otherwise we won’t be able to interact with the trigger.
+Under "**Gameplay**" there is a parameter called "**Interactable**," check the box next to it to enable it.
+Otherwise we won't be able to interact with the trigger.

     <image />

 5. Drag the trigger into the **Light switch group**.
 It should be the 4th child in the group.
-Since we’ll be referencing the trigger in our script, make sure it’s marked as networked.
-Right click on the trigger and select “**Enable Networking**”.
+Since we'll be referencing the trigger in our script, make sure it's marked as networked.
+Right click on the trigger and select "**Enable Networking**".

     Our hierarchy should now look like this: